 (f) It shall be an unfair labor practice for any labor organization to use agency shop fees paid by an individual who is not a member of the organization to make any contributions or expenditures to influence an election or to operate a political committee, unless affirmatively authorized by the individual.
-Any such authorization is valid for no more than twelve months from the date it is made by the individual.
+The employee may modify or withdraw this authorization in writing, at any time, to take effect on the date such withdrawal or modification is submitted to their employer.
 For purposes of this section, "agency shop fees" shall mean any dues, fees, assessments or other similar charges, however denominated, of any kind or amount to the labor organization.